Kathrin Böhm

 Kathrin Böhm is a London based artist, and her work is operating in and outside of the art world, practicing in the real economy and connecting different trans-local communities.
 Main interests in her work are the collective (re-)production of public space, trade as public realm and the everyday as a starting point for culture.

-Kathrin is the founder and co-founder of a number of organisations and initiatives, including the social and cultural enterprise Company Drinks, the Centre for Plausible Economies (together with Kuba Szreder), International Foundation Myvillages (together with Wapke Feenstra and Antje Schiffers), the art and architecture office Public Works, and UNO INO a network for sustainable business transformation.
+Kathrin is the founder and co-founder of a number of organisations and initiatives, including the cultural enterprise Company Drinks, the Centre for Plausible Economies (together with Kuba Szreder), International Foundation Myvillages and the Rural School of Economics (together with Wapke Feenstra), the art and architecture office Public Works, and the UNO INO ooperative for sustainable business transformation.

 Degrees